-"THAT, pursuant to Recommendation 3.3 of the Mlaysian Code on Corporate Governance 2012, Ms Mak Fong Ching who has served the Board as the Independent Non-Executive Director of the Company for a cumulative term of more than nine years since 2004 be and is hereby retained as the Independent Non-Executive Director of the Company until the conclusion of the next Annaul General Meeting."
+"THAT, subject to the passing of Resolution No.5, pursuant to Recommendation 3.3 of the Malaysian Code on Corporate Governance 2012, Ms. Mak Fong Ching who has served the Board as the Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years be and is hereby retained as the Independent Non-Executive Director of the Company until the conclusion of the next Annual General Meeting."

-13. To transact any other business of which due notice shall have been given.
+14. To transact any other business of which due notice shall have been given.